kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 The first implementation phase only adds basic filtering of nodes based on QoS-class resources and node scoring is not altered.
-However, the relevant scheduler plugins (e.g. NodeResourcesFit and NodeResourcesBalancedAllocation) could be extended to do scoring based on the capacity, availability and usage of QoS-class resources on the nodes.
+However, the relevant scheduler plugins (e.g. NodeResourcesFit and NodeResourcesBalancedAllocation) could be extended to do scoring based on the capacity (maximum number of assignments to a class), availability (how much of that still is available, i.e. capacity minus the current number of assignments) and usage (the current number of assignments to a class) of QoS-class resources on the nodes.

 #### Kubelet-initiated pod eviction